elizagamedev/unity.el/README.md

 ### `unity-setup`

 This function installs any hooks, advice, etc. necessary for smoother Emacs/Unity interop.
-Currently this is limited to advising `rename-file` so that `.meta` files are automatically moved alongside their associated files.
+Currently this is limited to advising `rename-file` and `delete-file` so that `.meta` files are automatically moved and deleted alongside their associated files.

+While it's unlikely that there are any disasterous bugs lurking in the advice functions, given that these are destructive operations, *please be mindful* if you are calling `unity-setup`.
+Always use revision control.